Megafunk/MassSample/README.md

 }
 ```

-`ForEachEntityChunk`s can use the following unctions to access `ReadOnly` or `ReadWrite` data according to the access requirement:
+`ForEachEntityChunk`s can use the following functions to access `ReadOnly` or `ReadWrite` data according to the access requirement:

 | `EMassFragmentAccess` | Type | Function |Description |
 | ----------- | ----------- | ----------- | ----------- |